Vanilla Frosting Without Butter (or Cream Cheese)

 Ingredients

-- 5 tablespoons unsweetened canned coconut milk or cream, full fat
+- 5 tablespoons unsweetened canned coconut cream, full fat

 - 5 tablespoons cold pressed refined coconut oil